Quiksilver: Sustainability and industry recognition

+plastic bottles through its use of REPREVE performance fiber.
+At the 2013 Surf Industry Manufacturers Association Image Awards ceremony, which recognized work from 2012, Quiksilver Girls was named Women's Apparel Brand of the Year.
+Roxy's “Let the Sea Set You Free” campaign was named Women's Marketing Campaign of the Year at the same ceremony.
+The Original Scallop Collection, Quiksilver Waterman Collection, Quiksilver's “#5STEPH” campaign, Neo Goo Boot and Cypher Fuseflex wetsuit were also nominated in their respective categories.

 Controversy

 In 2023, a news article from Beach Grit reported that Quiksilver directly copied a design from a small company, Ola Canvas, and their Blackball boardshorts.
 Quiksilver posted the design on their Instagram account on February 14, 2023, and Ola Canvas posted a response five days later.